Frequently Asked Questions

 The Book: Lighthouse in the Desert

-It's a first person memoir chronicling my journey through a very difficult period in my own personal life as well as others affected by my predicament; relying heavily on faith, family and forming unlikely friendships in a foreign country.
+It's a first person memoir chronicling my journey through a very difficult period in my own personal life as well as others affected by my predicament, relying heavily on faith, family, and forming unlikely friendships in a foreign country.
 Filled with honest reflections, harsh realities, private insights, desert imagery, and practical hope.
-A story that you wouldn't believe possible unless it happened to you.
+A story that you would not believe possible unless it happened to you.

 First and foremost, subscribe to the newsletter.
 Help spread the word by sharing the blog and social media posts within your social circle and beyond.
 Keep an eye out for pre-orders and launch details.
-If you're part of a church or book club, consider inviting me to share my journey, my testimony.
-Secondly, I'm trying to raise funds to help with the costs of editing, publishing and printing.
-I have created a 'Give, Send, Go' crowdfunding campaign which can be accessed from any page on this website.
+If you're part of a church or book club, consider inviting me to share my journey and my testimony.
+Secondly, I'm trying to raise funds to help with the costs of editing, publishing, and printing.
+I have created a GiveSendGo crowdfunding campaign which can be accessed from any page on this website.
 Anything and everything helps.
 Lastly, and perhaps most importantly, please pray for this project, that it might have a reach far and wide and be an encouragement to others.

 A firm date will be announced once the manuscript and production timeline are locked.
 A projected date of August 1, 2026 is the current goal.
 The newsletter is the best way to hear first.